scazier/Monopoly/README.md

 dotnet run
 ```

-But before running the game launch a test to know if the code works:
+In this project there is some unit tests on some main functions, you check if the code works with:
 ```
 dotnet run --test
 ```